GDSL-UL/san/docs/07-multilevel_01.md

 3. Compute the Variance Partition Coefficient (VPC) for the models estimated according to points 1 and 2 above.

+4. Create caterpillar plots to visualise the varying intercepts.

+Analyse and discuss:
+1. the extent of variation in the dependent variables at the two geographical scales (variation at which geographical scale explains most of variance in your dependent variable);
+2. the varying intercept estimate(s) from your model(s) (what can they tell you about the difference between groups / areas? are they statistically significantly different?);

+Ensure you appropriately describe the structure of the data and identify the various geographical scales of analysis (i.e. level-1 and level-2 units)

-In addressing these challenges, you have some flexibility to be creative.
+In addressing the challenges in this and following chapters, you have some flexibility to be creative.
 A set of key factors to consider:

 1. *Dependent Variable*: We will seek to explain daily COVID-19 cases, and you will need to make a decision as to: